gardener/gardener/docs/deployment/getting_started_locally.md

 make gardenlet-kind2-up
 ```

-The following steps assume that your are using the kubeconfig that points to the `gardener-local` cluster: `export KUBECONFIG=example/gardener-local/kind/kubeconfig`.
+The following steps assume that your are using the kubeconfig that points to the `gardener-local`  cluster (first KinD cluster): `export KUBECONFIG=example/gardener-local/kind/kubeconfig`.

 You can wait for the `local2` `Seed` to be ready by running: